yreaction/JBDatePicker/README.md

 ###Delegate functionality

-Besides the only required method, the delegate offers several optional methods to implement:
+Besides the only required method, the delegate offers several optional methods and properties to implement:

 ```swift
 /**